 Karve — a native Windows alternative to Postman

 Karve is a fast, native Windows workspace for your .http requests: gather them from across your repos, organize them into folders, and run any of them — from files that live on your disk, with no account and no subscription.
-Postman is a full cloud API platform; if your day is really just "write a request, send it, read the response," Karve gives you that without the platform wrapped around it, for a one-time $39.99.
+Postman wraps a full cloud platform — accounts, seats, sync — around that simple loop.
+Karve gives you the loop, natively, with a one-time purchase: environments, persistent history, and a fast response viewer, with nothing else to log into or manage.

 Why Karve